ShelterTechSF/sheltertech.org/README.md

 ``` bash
 npm run build
 ```
-Then you can access project at public/
+Then you can access the static files in the `public/` directory.

 ## Change content in Site